-7. Central heating a.
+a.
 Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Oil fired boiler, Multi fuel stove with back boiler.
-If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating system installed?
-July 2021 C. Do you have a maintenance contract for the central heating system?
-Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
+(Note: a particle heating system is one which does not heat all the main rooms of the particle heating system is one which does not heat all the main rooms of the particle heating room, the bedroom(s), the hall and the bathroom).
+If you have answered yes / partial - what kind of central heating is there (Examples: gas-fired, solid fuel, electric storage heating, gas warm air) Gas If you have answered yes, please answer the three questions below: e?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air) Gas If you have answered yes, please answer the three questions below:).
+If you have answered yes, please answer the three questions below: g system {Unknown} g system Unknown h When we want control besting contains an acutical souther besting g system Unknown b.
+When was your central heating system or partial central heating installed? c.
+Do you have a maintenance contract for the central heating system?
+Yes / No If you have answered yes, please give details of the company with whave a maintenance contract: vhich you d.
 When was your maintenance agreement last renewed?
 (Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes / No 9.
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is 10 years old? less than Yes / No 9.
 Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yos / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yos / No b.
+Has there been any storm, flood, fire or other structural damage property while you have owned it? e to your Yes /No If you have answered yes, is the damage the subject of any ou insurance claim? tstanding Yes / No b.
 Are you aware of the existence of asbestos in your property?
 Yes / No If you have answered yes, please give details:

 10. Services

 a.
-Please tick which services are connected to your property and give details of supplier:
+Please tick which services are connected to your property and give details of the supplier:

 Services Connected Supplier

-Gas / liquid petroleum gas
+Gas / liquid petroleum gas √ Octopus

 Water mains / private water supply ✓ Scottish Water

-Electricity ✓ EDF
+Electricity ✓ Octopus

-Mains drainage
+Mains drainage ✓ Scottish Water

-Telephone ✓ ВТ
+Telephone

-Cable TV / satellite ✓ Free Sat
+Cable TV / satellite

-Broadband ✓ ВТ
+Broadband ✓ Talk Talk

-b. e a septic tank system at yo nave answered yes, please estions below: Yes / No
+b. e a septic tank system at yo nave answered yes, please estions below: Yos / No

 C. (i) Do y ou have appropriate conse nts for the discha rge from your septic tank?
-Yes / No / Den't know
+Yes / No / Den't knew

-d. (ii) Do y you have a maintenance co ntract for your se otic tank?
-Yos / No
+d. (ii) Do y ou have a maintenance co ntract for your se otic tank?
+Yes / No

-If you I have a nave answered yes, please maintenance contract: e give details of the ne company with which you
+If you I have a nave answered yes, please maintenance contract: e give details of th ne company with which you